Digital Fringe Projection 2 (DFP2)

 Flatness Measurement and Analysis Technique

-The Digital Fringe Projection (DFP) technique compliments the shadow moiré technique by adding step height measurement capabilities at high data point density.
+The Digital Fringe Projection 2 (DFP2) technique compliments the shadow moiré technique by adding step height measurement capabilities at high data point density.
 This technique is particularly useful for measurement of connectors, sockets, assembled modules, and PCB local areas.

-No grating is needed for the DFP technique, which helps with issues like outgassing and temperature uniformity sometimes seen with the shadow moiré technique.
-DFP also has the advantage of not being limited by data density, unlike the shadow moiré technique.
+No grating is needed for the DFP2 technique, which helps with issues like outgassing and temperature uniformity sometimes seen with the shadow moiré technique.
+DFP2 also has the advantage of not being limited by data density, unlike the shadow moiré technique.

-The strengths of the DFP measurement technique include:
+The strengths of the DFP2 measurement technique include:

 - Full field data acquired in less than 2 seconds